 - Make the transition from school to the world of work easier and enhance students’ contact for later job placement.

-- Provides students with an opportunity to apply their knowledge in real work situations thereby bridging the gap between theory and practice.
+- Provides students with an opportunity to apply their knowledge in actual work situations, bridging the gap between theory and practice.

-- Enlist and strengthens employers involvement in the entire educational process and prepare students for employment after graduation.
+- Enlist and strengthen employers’ involvement in the entire educational process and prepare students for employment after graduation.

 If you want to determine your level of preparedness for the programme this year, then this very post section is for you.

-You’re about to know some specific signs that shows or determine if you’re actually ready in securing possible placement and will eventually get your desired grade and performances in the programme.
+You’re about to know the signs that show or determine if you’re actually ready to secure possible placement and will eventually get your desired grade and performances in your training.

 You’ll also get to know some costly mistakes you really have to avoid in order to prevent problems.

 Finally, you’ll know some important questions you’ve to sincerely answer by yourself before, during and after your industrial training in Nigeria.

 This is the first sign that shows if you are prepared.